iamJoeTaylor/react-rosie/README.md

 used to control things like likely-hood of array length.

 ##### `array`
-- weight - <Object> key of length, value of decimal percentage of likely-hood
+- weight - key of length, value of decimal percentage of likely-hood

   EXAMPLE: `{ 0: .3, 1: .4, 2: .1, 3: .1, 4: .1 }`